AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 In terms of general relativity, the

-movement of the test particles in a gravitational field inertial (particle free) and any special features
+movement of the test particles in a gravitational field is inertial (particle is free) and its possible

 The gravitational field thus

-"disappeared", instead the generally curved Riemannian spacetime remained..
-And the problem of
+"disappeared", instead of him the generally curved (Riemannian) spacetime here remained.
+And the problem

 gravitational field thus translates into the question of